 Villagers fed up of tourists’ drones call for ban after man filmed in bath

+Cotswolds villagers call for ban on tourists’ drones after man filmed in bath

 ‘No drone zone’ signs have now been plastered across Castle Combe in the Cotswolds